Public Relations - Corporate Communications (Story Arts Centre)

 The Public Relations - Corporate Communications program takes just two semesters to complete and is one of the most highly regarded public relations (PR) programs in Toronto.

-The courses in this Public Relation program, which is based at the Story Arts Centre campus, reflect the thinking that no two days in PR are alike and industry experts who teach the courses ensure you:
+The courses in this Public Relation graduate certificate program, which is based at the Story Arts Centre campus, reflect the thinking that no two days in PR are alike.
+The industry experts who teach the courses ensure you:

 You may want to consider this School of Communications, Media, Arts and Design program if you have previously completed post-secondary education, possess strong writing skills and have the ability to manage various projects at the same time.